Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Related Work

 \textbf{Dataset moderators.} Rosenblatt et al. (\citeproc{ref-rosenblatt2024data}{2024}) showed that small datasets amplify leakage severity in neuroimaging.
 My Bayesian meta-regression (Section~\ref{sec-meta-regression}) extends this analysis to 2,047 general-purpose datasets.

-\textbf{Benchmark studies.} OpenML (\citeproc{ref-vanschoren2014openml}{Vanschoren et al. 2013}) provides a standardized repository of classification datasets used in reproducibility research.
+\textbf{Benchmark studies.} OpenML (\citeproc{ref-vanschoren2013openml}{Vanschoren et al. 2013}; \citeproc{ref-bischl2025openml}{Bischl et al. 2025}) provides a standardized repository of classification datasets used in reproducibility research.
 I draw 2,047 datasets from OpenML, PMLB, and ml, covering binary problems with 100 to 946,799 rows.